iotaledger/hub/README.md

     -argon2MCost (Memory cost of Argon2 in bytes) type: int default: 1 << 17
-    -argon2Parallelism (Number of threads to use in parallel for Argon2) type: int default: 1 -argon2Mode (Argon2 mode to use: 1=argon2i;2,else=argon2id) type: int default: 2
+    -argon2Parallelism (Number of threads to use in parallel for Argon2) type: int default: 1 -argon2Mode (Argon2 mode to use: 1=argon2i;2,else=argon2id) type: int default: 2 -keySecLevel (security level to use for IOTA signatures) type:int default: 2

   HUB -